bymatej/windows-7-vagrant/README.md

 - Install ZeroTier (check if this is necessary on guest or on host machine)
 - Install required software for Vagrant box to work: http://kamalim.github.io/blogs/how-to-create-you-own-vagrant-base-boxes/

+If you haven't already, create a local admin account with username/password as `vagrant/vagrant` (set password to not expire and uncheck must change at next login).

 Required software to install (via CMD in Windows guest OS):
 - winrm
 ```